 The great discovery in the 1980s, during the renovation of Kotzia Square and the expansion of the building of the National Bank, was the Acharnian Gate in the Themistocles Wall.

 The gate is located in the extension of the ancient road and today’s Aeolus Street, with only a small byroad to the west.
-Apparently this ancient road led to the gate to the north of the city and from there, outside the walls, it led to the most populous ancient municipality, Acharnes.
+This ancient road led to the gate to the north of the city and from there, outside the walls, it led to the most populous ancient municipality, Acharnes.

 The Hercules of Aeolus, found in Athens, is an ancient treasure